TeamMGE/GenomeBioinformaticsCourse/_episodes/71-COOI.md

 Signatures of recent ploidy change can be inferred from next-generation sequencing data by examining k-mer distributions.
 When interpreting k-mer profiles directly, one needs to have a intuition about the ploidy.
 For example, a third peak in a k-mer profile could point to repeats as well to a triploid species.
 Computational approaches such as [smudgeplot](https://pubmed.ncbi.nlm.nih.gov/32188846/) (see lecture) can estimate the ploidy and genome structure of a genome by analyzing heterozygous k-mer pairs that can be directly found in the sequencing data.

-We will first analyse the smudgeplot based on the k-mer data generared for S. cerevisiae strains CBS7837.
+We will first analyse the smudgeplot based on the k-mer data generared for *S. cerevisiae* strains CBS7837.
 To be able to analyze heterozygous k-mers, we first need to extract these heterozygous k-mers from the `jellyfish count` data we have generated in the previous episode.

 We can extract k-mers using `jellyfish dump` and we need to provide both upper and lower count cutoff to excude low and high frequency kmers.
 The resulting k-mers can be directly provided to smudgeplot.py hetkmers to compute the set of heterozygous k-mer pairs.

+However, we first need to change to a smudgeplot environment since it runs in a different python version.
+This is done with the `smudgeplot` command.
+You can at any moment return to your default environment using `python2.7`

 ~~~
+$ smudgeplot
 $ jellyfish dump -c -L 10 -U 1000 ScereCBS7837.jf | smudgeplot.py hetkmers -o ScereCBS7837_kmer_pairs
 ~~~
 {: .bash}